-Renault ZOE range & charging
+Renault ZOE range, battery & charging

 Hard to fault here, given that the Renault ZOE has the best range in class, although standard CCS charging would be welcome